Imran-imtiaz48/Imran-imtiaz48/README.md

 <h1 align="center">Hi 👋, I'm Imran Imtiaz</h1>
 <h3 align="center">
-  I have six years of robust experience as a skilled SQL Database Administrator.
-My primary role involves managing, enhancing, and securing complex database systems.
-I excel in ensuring data accuracy, optimizing performance, and maintaining seamless operations to drive business success.
-In addition to my expertise in SQL databases, I am proficient in HTML, CSS, JavaScript, and C#.
-These skills enable me to proficiently handle both the technical backend and frontend aspect of website development.
+  With six years of comprehensive experience as a proficient SQL Database Administrator, I specialize in managing, optimizing, and securing complex database systems.
+I excel in ensuring data accuracy, enhancing performance, and maintaining seamless operations to support business objectives.
+In addition to my SQL expertise, I am skilled in HTML, CSS, JavaScript, and C#, allowing me to adeptly manage both the technical backend and frontend aspects of website development.
 </h3>

 <p align="left">